orlp/golf-cpu/specification.md

 The reference assembler is written in Python3.
 It turns a human readable assembly file into binary code that can run on the _GOLF_.
-The format is a simple one-instruction-per-line, with commas seperating arguments.
+The format is a simple one-instruction-per-line, with commas separating arguments.
 The destinations always come before the operands.
 For example `a = b + c`:

     add a, b, c